Steel furniture a viable residential option

 Many chairs, tables, and drawers are constructed with this same strength, endurance, and engineering, and lack many of the moving parts that are found on some lines of furniture.
 These moving parts are often delicately attached to the furniture itself with screws or other assemblage.
 Oftentimes these moving parts break down, making it necessary to replace the furniture after short periods of time.

-Select steel furniture can offer solutions to this problem, including drawer guide systems that are welded to the drawer body instead of being screwed or fastened in some other fashion, wardrobes that feature hinges welded to cabinet frames for strength and durability, and incorporated mechanisms in cabinets that lock all drawers and allow for padlocks.
+Select steel furniture can offer solutions to this problem, including drawer guide systems that are welded to the drawer body instead of being screwed or fastened in some other fashion, wardrobes that feature hinges welded to cabinet frames for strength and durability, and incorporate mechanisms in cabinets that lock all drawers and allow for padlocks.